 Coping with stress, fatigue, or anxiety?
 Unable to function with harsh stimulant medications?
-Ashwagandha Stress Support by Seeking Health provides gentle, well-tolerated support for anxiety and stress-related conditions.
+Ashwagandha is an herb used for anxiety and stress-related conditions.
 Traditionally, ashwagandha (Withania somnifera) is used in Ayurvedic medicine for a wide variety of ailments, from muscle weakness and fatigue to rheumatism to senility.
-This plant-based medicine is classified as an adaptogen, meaning that it provides the body with support to adapt to physical and psychological stressors.
+This plant-based medicine is classified as an adaptogen, meaning it provides the body with support to adapt to physical and psychological stressors.

 Ashwagandha is native to Africa, India, and the Mediterranean region, and has a long history of use in traditional medicine wherever it is found.
 In order to provide empirical evidence for this herb’s long-treasured healing properties, the health benefits of ashwagandha have been investigated in a number of clinical trials.